RumiAllbert/latinium/netlify/functions/README.md

 1. The functions directory location
 2. Redirects from `/api/analyze` to `/.netlify/functions/analyze`
 3. Fallback redirects for SPA routing
+4. Extended timeout (30 seconds) for the analyze function
+5. Node.js version requirement

+## Performance Optimizations

+- **Caching**: Responses are cached to reduce API calls for repeated texts
+- **Text Truncation**: Long texts in streaming mode are automatically shortened
+- **Timeout Handling**: Custom timeout management for API calls
+- **Model Configuration**: Using the faster Gemini 1.5 Flash model with optimized parameters
+- **Error Recovery**: Automatic fallback to non-streaming for complex requests

 ## Environment Variables